Baker Hughes Rig Count: U.S. Down 4

-The U.S. rig count is down four from last week to 780 with oil rigs down two to 625, gas rigs down two to 153 and miscellaneous rigs unchanged at two.
+The U.S. rig count is down four from last week to 776 with oil rigs down five to 620, gas rigs up one to 154 and miscellaneous rigs unchanged at two.

 Canada’s most trusted and comprehensive source of oil and gas industry insight and intelligence.Start your free trial